RodericDay/Carmack/readme.md

 3. Run `python server.py`
 4. Interact via HTTP directly, run tests, or access `localhost:8080` for a barebones demo

+## Configuration

+By default, `Carmack` runs in memory.
+It's just cleaner.
+However, it is very very easy to make it persistent (although the tests need to be adapted to this end...):

+On `models.py`:

+    db = SqliteDatabase(':memory:', threadlocals=True)

+Changing `':memory:'` to something else, like `'local.db'`, automatically makes the app persistent.

 ## Pending/Notes

 - Base64 encoding of uploaded images for pure JSON input?
 (33% size penalty)